nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
+  text: To Him who is able to keep you from stumbling and to present you before
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
 Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 13th June 2021
+subtitle: Sunday worship - 20th June 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!